SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Edit Env](./images/24.png)

-_Don't forge to save the changes!_
+**Don't forget to save the changes!**

-3. To test out that the connection with Redis is successful, let's try to store some details about the order in the cache.
+4. To test out that the connection with Redis is successful, let's try to store some details about received order events in the cache.
 Inside the `main` exported function, add the following code:

 ```js
 const orderCode = event.data.orderCode;
 console.log("Received orderCode: ", orderCode);

 const isCached = cacheOrder(orderCode, orderValue, client);
 console.log("Status of caching:", isCached);
 ```

-And outside the `main` function, create a new function called cacheOrder as shown below:
+And outside the `main` function, create a new function called `cacheOrder` as shown below:

 ```js
 async function cacheOrder(orderCode) {